 Replace your “weed and feed” chemicals with grass seed.
 Fall is the perfect time to restore bare patches of lawn with seed—do this every year to fill in your lawn, because a strong carpet of grass will keep weed seeds from germinating.

 3 ways to prep your lawn for winter.

 During the fall, your yard becomes covered with leaves.
 What should you do with these leaves and other types of yard trim?

 Compost It.
-Take leaves, grass clippings, and garden prunings, and recycle them into a nutrient-rich soil amendment, better known as “black gold” or compost.
+Recycle leaves, grass clippings, and garden prunings into a nutrient-rich soil amendment, better known as “black gold” or compost.

 The Montgomery County Department of Environmental Protection provides compost bins at no additional charge to residents of the County.
 Simply add leaves, grass clippings, and garden prunings into the compost bin, add water, and mix the materials periodically.
 Then, let nature do its thing.
 Over time, microorganisms will feed on the organic material, leaving you with compost you can add to your soil.